vincebel7/temperature-data-collector/README.md

 Server:

-1. Clone this repository on your server
+1. Clone and enter this repository on your server

-2. Ensure port 1883 is open on your server, for the client to send data over
+2. Ensure port 1883 is open on your server, for the client to send data over.
+Port 8080 is optional for reaching the web server externally.

 3. Run `docker-compose up --build`

-4. Hold tight!
-Still in development
+4. Server is ready to accept new connections from collectors

 Client: